Michael Harris II Player Props: Braves vs. Athletics

 Michael Harris II At The Plate

-- Harris II has four doubles, two home runs and nine walks while batting .175.
+- Harris II has four doubles, two home runs and nine walks while hitting .179.

+- In 17 of 33 games this year (51.5%), Harris II has reached base safely via hit, and that includes multiple hits twice.

-- He has gone deep in two of 32 games played this season, and in 1.7% of his plate appearances.
+- In 33 games played this year, he has homered in two of them.

-- Harris II has driven in a run in six games this year (18.8%), including two games with multiple runs batted in.
+- In six games this season (18.2%), Harris II has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.